BloomBooks/bloom-translate-spreadsheet/README.md

 - Currently supports these translation services:
   - Google Translate (`-x-ai-google`)
   - Pig Latin (`-x-ai-piglatin`)
+- Windows integration: Appears in the "Open with" menu for .xlsx files (requires running with administrator privileges once)

 ## Installation

 Download the executable from the [Releases](../../releases) page of this repository:

 - Windows: `bts.exe`
+  - Run once with administrator privileges to enable integration with Windows "Open with" menu for .xlsx files
+  - After that, the program will appear as an option when right-clicking Excel files

 For Google Translate functionality, set these environment variables: